What type of property ownership exists in Fiji?

 How are utilities priced and charged?

-The body corporate will cover the maintenance and up keep of all common areas, beach cleaning, common lighting, road upkeep and cover services, but not limited to, such as security, rubbish disposal.
-Body corporate will be will be charged on a cost recovery basis plus a 15% margin.
+The Body Corporate will cover the maintenance and up keep of all common areas, beach cleaning, common lighting, road upkeep and cover services, but not limited to, such as security, rubbish disposal.
+Body Corporate will be charged on a cost recovery basis.

 What happens to the resort if it is damaged in a cyclone?

 All villa owners and the hotel are required to hold adequate insurance and are required to re build within 2 years of any buildings being damaged.
-LBRMCL will also maintain adequate insurance for the common areas and store.
+The Body Corporate will also maintain adequate insurance for the infrastructure it owns.

 What happens if I have a dispute or disagreement relating to the Body Corporate?